Skip to main content

 Pre-Proposal Process

 Since this is a limited submission opportunity that usually attracts the interest of several faculty, the Associate Deans for Research will select the faculty to submit proposals (Four are allowed: two for Track 1, one for Track 2, and one for Track 3).
-If you are interested in this opportunity, please fill out the one page summary of your proposal by September 15, 2024 by 5:00 p.m.
-The one page summary must be emailed to Kristen Kellems at kckellems@byu.edu.
+If you are interested in this opportunity, please fill out the one page summary of your proposal by September 1, 2024 by 5:00 p.m.
+The one page summary must be emailed to Kristi Chase at kchase@byu.edu.
 The one page summary must include:

 • Name of Principal Investigator and Co-Principal Investigators